EnsembleGovServices/swxdailyview/README.md

     * For bigger projects, all our code shouldn't be in the same file.
 Instead, we can segment or split bigger codes into separate files, mostly based on functionality.
 Like bricks forming a wall.
     * For This purpose here we are using blueprints.

+    4. solar wind speed module
+    * it will returns the avg_bt value for particular hour data

 # *Module level files*